wp-plugins/secsign/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Brute force prevention at fast registration form
+* Added warning for interfering admin plugin setting
+* New version of SecSignIDApi.js (see [GitHub](https://github.com/SecSign/secsign-js-api) )
+* Improved error messages and properly clear javascript timer intervals
+* Bug fixed: disable submit button as long as username and password field is empty.
+* Bug fixed: adapt regexes in php and javascript to accept SecSign IDs with a dot
+* Bug fixed: if login fails refer to page where user tried to login with its SecSign ID

+= 1.7 =
+* Improved plugin design with more use of javascript and SecSign Javascript Api to prevent page reloads and increase speed
+* New version of SecSignIDApi.js (see [GitHub](https://github.com/SecSign/secsign-js-api) )
+* Updated user configuration options
+* Bugfixes and path changes
+* Layout and plugin structure updates

 = 1.6 =
 * Show messages at backend login page e.g. when the authentication session is still pending
 * Bug fixed: use the existing div #login_error to display errors at backend login page